Caring for Parish Records

 The Diocese’s Collections Guidelines requires parishes to send certain records to the Diocesan Archives:

 The Archives will consider any parish records that conform to the guidelines for deposit and retention.
-For guidance on how to physically prepare parish records for transfer and filling out the Records Transfer Form, consult the archives’ Guide to Transferring Records to the Archives upon Closure or Amalgamation.
+For guidance on how to physically prepare parish records for transfer and filling out the Records Transfer Form, please consult the archivist.

 Once materials are transferred, parishes can access and borrow items if they meet the conditions of a loan agreement.
 For more information about accessing or arranging a loan of records in the Archives, consult the Access Policy or contact Claire Wilton, Archivist, or Sarah McDougall, Archives Assistant.